 Serve with nước chấm dipping sauce on the side.

-He arrived in North Carolina in 1999 for work, not knowing how deeply he would stay connected to his Vietnamese roots.
-No matter where he has lived—Hà Nội, Sweden, or the U.S.—Vietnamese food has remained his constant, shaping his daily life and friendships.
-Over the years, he has watched the Vietnamese community grow, making it easier to find familiar flavors and people who share his culture in Cary, NC.
-Whether through home-cooked meals or weekend gatherings with friends, his identity is woven into every dish and conversation.
+Lan Trinh arrived in North Carolina in 1999 for work, not knowing how deeply he would remain connected to his Vietnamese roots.
+No matter where he has lived, from Hà Nội to Sweden to the United States, Vietnamese food has remained a constant, shaping his daily life and friendships.

 "There were a lot of [Vietnamese people] 20, 25 years ago… Vietnamese people moved into this area since 1980, so when I came, there were Vietnamese people already."